Okay that’s a bit extreme. In fact, there’s a lot that we enjoy about blogging—mainly connecting with you guys.

 It’s particularly good if you’re looking for a dash of humor.

 It can potentially be detrimental to your marketing campaign.

-For that reason, I don’t recommend using titles purely intended for link bait without actually having high quality content.
+For that reason, we don’t recommend using titles purely intended for link bait without actually having high quality content.

 That being said, Content Row’s Link Bait Title Generator is still a pretty awesome little tool to have.

 The concept is simple.
 You enter a subject, and a handful of relevant link bait title ideas will appear.